 While multichannel service is better than only having a single channel for supporting customers, omnichannel customer support takes things a step further by making the interaction more cohesive.

-With omnichannel customer service, you can offer your customers a more seamless experience.
-Where rather than starting from scratch, your service agents can pick up from where the customer left off.
+With omnichannel customer service, you can offer your customers a more seamless experience with omnichannel customer service.
+Rather than starting from scratch, your service agents can pick up where the customer left off.

 This way, each channel feeds into one main view, and the result of this is a complete customer profile that helps customer service teams tackle cases more effectively.

-Customer history displays every call, email, tweet, and community post, so the journey agents see is the same one customer’s experience.
+Customer history displays every call, email, tweet, and community post, so the journey agents see it is the same one that customers experience.

-Integration is key to omnichannel customer service which leads us to our next step.
+Integration is key to omnichannel customer service, leading us to our next step.

 3. Invest in customer-relationship management (CRM) software